debops/debops/docs/ansible/roles/php/getting-started.rst

 Layout of the php.ini configuration
 -----------------------------------

-The main :file:`/etc/php{5,/7.0}/*/php.ini` files maintained by the OS distribution are not modified by the ``debops.php`` role to allow an easy upgrade process.
+The main :file:`/etc/php<version>/*/php.ini` files maintained by the OS distribution are not modified by the ``debops.php`` role to allow an easy upgrade process.
+Instead, a custom :file:`php.ini` configuration is stored in :file:`/etc/php<bersion>/ansible/*.ini` files generated using a simple template, which is then linked to each of the PHP SAPI directories in :file:`/etc/php<version>/*/conf.d/` which are read by the PHP interpreters.
-Instead, a custom :file:`php.ini` configuration is stored in :file:`/etc/php{5,/7.0}/ansible/*.ini` files generated using a simple template, which are then linked to each of the PHP SAPI directories in :file:`/etc/php{5,/7.0}/*/conf.d/` which are read by the PHP interpreters.
 This allows for configuration synchronization between different PHP interpreters.
 To learn more about this process refer to :ref:`php__ref_configuration` documentation.

 Information stored in Ansible local facts